robertknight/babel-plugin-mockable-imports/README.md

 You can use this to prevent the plugin from mocking imports in test modules for example.

+### Options

+The plugin supports the following options:

+`excludeImportsFromModules`

+An array of module names which should be ignored when processing imports.
+Any imports from these modules will not be mockable.
+Default: `["proxyquire"]`.

 ### CommonJS support

 The plugin has basic support for CommonJS.
 It will recognize the